PatSvedberg/gameversity-react/README.md

 * From the URL, a user can enter an edit form for a tutorial that doesn't exist.
 However, the form field will not be filled with any pre-existing information, and it is important to note that they will not have the ability to edit tutorials created by someone else.

+* The comment give a 400 (Bad Request) when visiting a tutorial.
+I think the comments loads before the tutorial does.
+But the comments still works as it should.

 # Deployment
 ## Github
 ### Create Repository